codyaverett/memento/personal/blog/guides/create a minimal react app with parcel.md

 ## 7. Add a Npm Script to Start Parcel Against the index.html

-- Open your package.json file and locate the "scripts" section.
+- Open your `package.json` file and locate or add the "scripts" section.
 - Add a new entry for "start" with the value "parcel index.html".
 It should look something like this:

 ```json